Greece Moments Greece Moments

 Curious animal encounters in the Natural History Museum

-On the southern outskirts of Mytilene, embark on a journey into prehistoric times at the Paleontological Museum of Samos.
-History buffs will come across numerous fossil finds of mammal species from the island.
+On the southern outskirts of Mytilene, you can embark on a journey into prehistoric times at the Paleontological Museum of Samos.
+History buffs will discover numerous fossil finds of mammal species from the island.

 Among other things, bone finds of elephant species, giraffes, rhinoceroses and hyenas, which were native to the Asian-Indian continent millions of years ago, are impressive.
 Proof that the island of Samos was once connected to the mainland of Asia Minor.